ContentAutomation/YouTubeWatcher/README.md

 1. Clone/Download this repository
 2. Navigate to the root of the repository
 3. Run `docker-compose up`.
 The image will be built automatically before startup.
 4. Selenium can now connect to the browser via port 4444.
-In Python the connection can be established with following command.
+In Python the connection can be established with the following command.

     ``` python
     driver = webdriver.Remote(